 • Not Sold Secure rated

-This is one of the cheaper products in our round-up of best caravan wheel locks, but its bright yellow colouring should help it act as a visual deterrent as well as a physical one.
+If you’re looking at the budget-friendly end of the market, this could be the best caravan wheel lock to consider.
+We reckon that bright yellow colouring should help it act as a visual deterrent as well as a physical one.
 It’s claimed to be for use on 13-17-inch wheels – either steel or alloy – with a width of 175-215mm.

 Turnart Wheel Clamp